$16.95The Weaver's Surprise Author: Tom Knisely What h

 There are several felting methods.
 However, the basic concept and end result is the same.
 Felting is the process of tangling, or interlocking, wool fibers to form a permanent mesh structure.
 Unlike smooth fibers such as cotton and silk, wool is uniquely structured to allow for felting.
 Wool fiber covered with small scales, or barbs.
 Agitation produces friction which causes these barbs to tangle together the individual wool fibers (strands).
 As similar effect can be seen trying to separate a bunch of locked together open pinecones.

 Wet felting utilizes water and soap to agitate the fibers and tangle them together.
 The traditional felting method, wet felting is ideal for felting large area panels (carpets, yurts, clothing, etc.) as well as items that are fitted over a solid form (shoes, slippers, hats, bowls, etc.).
 The Woolery offers a full line of equipment, supplies and books on wet felting.

-FULLING or KNITFELTING is achieved by knitting a garment and then shrinking it, filling (hence the term "fulling") the holes between the stitches.
+This process takes a knitted item and shrinks it.
+Shrinking fills (hence the term "fulling") the holes between the stitches and locks the adjacent fibers together.
 This fulling can be done on crocheted or woven items as well.
+The shrinking can be done by hand or in a wash machine.
 Check our knitting books for many projects that are knitted and then "felted".

-ARTFELT is the name of a new product that is very similar to needle felting but uses a special paper backing that can be needle felted onto and then dissolves when washed leaving just the finished product.
+Relatively new brand of products that are very similar to needle felting but uses a special paper backing.
+The wool is needle felted onto the Artfelt paper which dissolves when washed, leaving just the finished fiber project.